jbrunton/yo-test-angular/README.md

 ### CI

 The app also has a [.travis.yml](https://github.com/jbrunton/yo-test-foundation/blob/master/.travis.yml) file to enable continuous integration with Travis.

+By default, Travis runs ```npm test``` for projects using NPM.
+I therefore added a test script to the package.json file: [acaca69](https://github.com/jbrunton/yo-test-foundation/commit/acaca6996af0cd61446c4c77640c58f10b13d169)

 You can see the build status [here](https://travis-ci.org/jbrunton/yo-test-foundation).